 These aren’t difficult to make, and they can be put together rather quickly.
 This side dish doesn’t require a lot of different ingredients that you may need to go out and buy, but rather it has a lot of ingredients you already have in your pantry.
 So if you are looking for an easy side dish from ingredients you already have on hand, this may be the right one for you to try.

 This recipe is intended to be a side dish, so there aren’t a lot of extra items in here.
 This is a meatless recipe.
-So if you had some leftover cooked chicken it, this would be a great addition to add to the recipe.
+So if you had some leftover cooked chicken, it would be a great addition to the recipe.

-After this recipe was developed, I switched to using soup bases over boullion cubes.
+After this recipe was developed, I switched to using soup bases over bouillon cubes.
 It is my opinion that the soup base tastes better, it is a fact they often have less sodium.
-So it is now my preference to use soup base in place of boullion cubes.
+So it is now my preference to use soup base in place of bouillon cubes.

 Cracker Barrel Dumplings